Grove FM is an award winning radio station and new media unit based at Lyndhurst Primary School.

 - It allows families to gain access and insight into their child’s school life

-- It can enable children to express themselves freely, which can be particularly important to children who struggle academically with school.
+- It enables children to express themselves freely, which can be particularly important to children who struggle academically with school.

-- It allows children to access and interact with technology in a creative and exciting ways.
+- It gives children access to new technologies in a creative and exciting way.